Back

 Property valuation apps

 The gist.
 These apps calculate the approximate value of a particular apartment or a home.
-It relies on data gathered from the homeowner or other sources online — such data may include information about the neighborhood, surrounding infrastructure, or prices of similar property.
+It relies on data gathered from the homeowner or other sources online — this data may include information about the neighborhood, surrounding infrastructure, or prices of similar property.
 These services can sometimes connect the user to a real estate agent — this way, the professional will analyze the market specifically for the client and state the price of their property.

 Example.
 Trulia is one of the most widely known property valuation apps out there.
 It gathers information from several sources: what locals say about the neighborhood, interior features, the overall market dynamic.
 It uses these to calculate the value of a property — and lists it directly in the app.